Board of Directors

 BSc., MFA

-Faten is the Co-Founder and Chief Creative Officer of WeUsThem, a full-service ad agency with a client roster that includes Telus, the Eastern Caribbean Central Union, the Canadian Space Agency, Government of Canada, the Kempinski Group, Kaplan International, Cambridge University, Groupe Média TFO, Province of Nova Scotia, and the Sinai Health System to name a few.
-Faten has been named one of Canada’s Top 100 Most Powerful Women numerous times, most recently in 2021.
-She was also named Executive of the Year and Entrepreneur of the Year in Canada and internationally.
-Faten has also been named one of five Women of Inspiration, a Woman of Influence, a Woman of Excellence, and an International Diva of Colour.
-She has been invited and is a fellow with the International Women’s Forum and has also been celebrated for her community work by Women Get on Board.
-Her leadership has brought home numerous global nods from the Cannes Lions, CLIO’s, Webbys, Daveys, MarCom, W3’s, Hermes, and Advertising Age for WeUsThem; all firsts on the east coast.
-As part of her work in the community, Faten is the Chair of the Halifax Chamber of Commerce, serves on the Board of EfficiencyOne, is a founding member of the Women’s Leadership Circle and is a former director of the Canadian Cancer Society and a Governor in Council at NSCAD University.
+Faten is the Co-Founder and Chief Creative Officer of WeUsThem, a full-service ad agency with a client roster that includes Telus, the Eastern Caribbean Currency Union, the Canadian Space Agency, Government of Canada, the Kempinski Group, Nestle, Xerox, Cambridge University, Groupe Média TFO, Province of Nova Scotia, and the Sinai Health System to name a few.
+She is also the Chief Executive Officer of HealthEMe Inc. Faten has been named one of Canada’s Top 100 Most Powerful Women numerous times and was recently inducted into the Hall of Fame.
+She has also been named Executive of the Year and Entrepreneur of the Year in Canada and internationally; as well as being named one of five Women of Inspiration, a Woman of Influence, a Woman of Excellence, and an International Diva of Colour.
+She is a fellow with the International Women’s Forum and has been celebrated for her community work by Women Get on Board.
+Faten’s leadership has brought home numerous global nods from the Cannes Lions, CLIO’s, Webbys, Daveys, MarCom, W3’s, Hermes, and Advertising Age for WeUsThem; all firsts for the East Coast.
+As part of her work in the community, Faten is the Past Chair of the Halifax Chamber of Commerce, is a founding member of the Women’s Leadership Circle, the founder of the Leaders Breakfast and is a former director of the Canadian Cancer Society and a Governor in Council at NSCAD University.

 Corinne Boone

-BA, MES, CDI.D
+BA, MES, CDI.D, GCB.D

 Jack Kyte